zestia/ember-select-box/README.md

 ### Group

 Self explanitory, just wraps the options in extra markup.<br>
-(You can still navigate groups using the arrow keys / the API)
+You can still navigate options using the arrow keys (or the API) even if they are inside groups.

 ```handlebars
 <sb.Group @label="Things">